-To install a loopback adapter on Windows 2000:
+To install a loopback adapter on Windows Server 2003 or Windows XP:

-- 1. From the Start menu, select Settings, then Control Panel. - 2.
-Double-click Add/Remove Hardware to start the Add/Remove Hardware wizard. - 3.
-In the Welcome window, click Next. - 4.
-In the Choose a Hardware Task window, select Add/Troubleshoot a device, and click Next. - 5.
-In the Choose a Hardware Device window, select Add a new device, and click Next. - 6.
-In the Find New Hardware window, select No, I want to select the hardware from a list, and click Next. - 7.
-In the Hardware Type window, select Network adapters, and click Next. - 8.
-In the Select Network Adapter window, do the following: - a.
-Manufacturers: Select Microsoft. - b.
-Network Adapter: Select Microsoft Loopback Adapter. - c.
-Click Next. - 9.
-In the Start Hardware Installation window, click Next. - 10.
-In the Completing the Add/Remove Hardware Wizard window, click Finish. - 11.
-Right-click My Network Places on the desktop and select Properties.
-This displays the Network and Dial-up Connections control panel. - 12.
+- Open the Windows Control Panel. - Double-click Add Hardware to start the Add Hardware wizard. - In the Welcome window, click Next. - In the Is the hardware connected? window, select Yes, I have already connected the hardware, and click Next. - In the The following hardware is already installed on your computer window, in the list of installed hardware, select Add a new hardware device, and click Next. - In the The wizard can help you install other hardware window, select Install the hardware that I manually select from a list, and click Next. - 7.
+From the list of hardware types, select the type of hardware you are installing window, select Network adapters, and click Next. - In the Select Network Adapter window, make the following selections: - Manufacturer: Select Microsoft. - Network Adapter: Select Microsoft Loopback Adapter. - Click Next. - 10.
+In the The wizard is ready to install your hardware window, click Next.

+- 11. In the Completing the Add Hardware Wizard window, click Finish. - 12.
+If you are using Windows Server 2003, restart your computer. - 13.
+Right-click My Network Places on the desktop and choose Properties.
+This displays the Network Connections control panel. - 14.
 Right-click the connection that was just created.
-This is usually "Local Area Connection 2".
-Select Properties. - 13.
-On the General tab, select Internet Protocol (TCP/IP), and click Properties. - 14.
-In the Properties dialog box, click Use the following IP address and do the following:
+This is usually named "Local Area Connection 2".
+Choose Properties. - 15.
+On the General tab, select Internet Protocol (TCP/IP), and click Properties. - 16.
+In the Properties dialog box, click Use the following IP address and do the following: - a.

-- a.
 IP Address: Enter a non-routable IP for the loopback adapter.
-Oracle recommends the following non-routable addresses:

-- 192.168. x.x (x is any value between 0 and 255)

-- 10.10.10.10

-- b.
-Subnet mask: Enter 255.255.255.0.

-- c.
-Record the values you entered, which you will need later in this procedure.

-- d.
-Leave all other fields empty.

-- e.
-Click OK.

-- 15. Close the Network Connections window.

-- 16. Restart the computer.

-- 17. Add a line to the SYSTEM\DRIVE: \WINNT\system32\drivers\etc\hosts file with the following format, right after the localhost line:
+Oracle recommends the following non-routable addresses: - 192.168. x.x (x is any value between 0 and 255) - 10.10.10.10 - b.
+Subnet mask: Enter 255.255.255.0. - c.
+Record the values you entered, which is required later in this procedure. - d.
+Leave all other fields empty. - e.
+Click OK. - 17.
+Click OK. - 18.
+Close Network Connections. - 19.
+Restart the computer. - 20.
+Add a line to the SYSTEM_DRIVE: \WINDOWS\system32\drivers\etc\hosts file with the following format, after the localhost line: